ManobhavSachan/rejectedly-yours/Readme.md

 - **Email Fetching**: The backend script fetches emails from Gmail and analyzes them using AI.
 - **Data Viewing**: The frontend displays job application data, allowing users to track their application statuses.
+- **Automated Fetching**: The Kestra workflow automates the fetching and processing of emails.

 ## Configuration

 - **Google API**: Ensure you have a valid `credentials.json` file for Google API access.
 - **Database**: Update the database connection details in the `.env` file.
+- **Kestra**: Configure the Kestra workflow to run the Python script at the desired interval.

 ## Project Structure